Check out our suggestions for some great cycle routes across Scotland’s islands and mainland, with wonderful spots to picnic at along the way.

 Pedal along the bonnie banks of Loch Lomond for a pleasant afternoon’s cycling.
 The charming conservation village of Luss makes an excellent place for a stop.
 Find a spot along the sandy shoreline to sit on your blanket and replenish yourself with your feast, and drink in the views of the surrounding hills and mountains.

 Tasty tip: Browse the food hall at Loch Lomond Shores at Balloch and pick up some delicious Scottish produce to take with you on your cycle.

 Route distance: 32 miles | Difficulty: moderate

 Follow the Union Canal towpath from the city of Edinburgh to the world’s first rotating boatlift, the Falkirk Wheel.
-The canal basin is a great spot to chow down on your packed lunch whilst watching this engineering wonder in action.
-If you’ve still got some energy, pedal another five miles along the Forth and Clyde Canal to see The Kelpies in The Helix.
+The canal basin is a great spot to eat your packed lunch whilst watching this engineering wonder in action.
+If you’ve still got some energy, pedal another 5 miles along the Forth & Clyde Canal to see The Kelpies in The Helix.

 Tasty tip: Give your picnic a continental twist.
 Before you set off, pick up some fresh bread and Mediterranean nibbles from long-established Edinburgh deli, Valvona & Crolla.

 Follow the Edinburgh to Falkirk Wheel part of the Union and Forth & Clyde Canals route.

 Route distance: 80 miles | Difficulty: moderate